 > Indigenous Peoples have the right, without discrimination, to the improvement of their economic and social conditions, including, inter alia, in the areas of education, employment, vocational training and retraining, housing, sanitation, health and social security (Article 21.1)

-Economic, business and community development are all needed to improve the prosperity and well-being of First Nations, Métis and Inuit Peoples while supporting their self-determination.
+Indigenous leaders agree that economic, business and community development are all needed to improve the prosperity and well-being of First Nations, Métis and Inuit Peoples, while supporting their self-determination.
+They can work to reduce poverty by promoting economic opportunities in their communities.
+Natural resources projects are key to their success.

 Indigenous & Resources in Canada: Facts